cthulhuology/jwt/README.md

 Usage
 ------

+To build I use https://github.com/cthulhuology/beamer

-	make
+	beamer make

-You can also make an rsa keypair with
+You can also make an rsa keypair with if you have openssl installed:

-	make keys

-if you have openssl installed.
+	openssl genrsa -out private.pem 2048
+	openssl rsa -in private.pem -outform PEM -pubout -out public.pem

 You can sign some claims: